PDLT-University-of-York/test-split-site/docs/ultra/folder-learning-module.md

     ![Click 'X' icon to close a folder item](images/folder-learning-module-folder-close-item.png)

-This video also gives an overview of how to differentiate Folders vs Learning Modules:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aFUico3YEBc" title="YouTube video Folders vs Learning Modules" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-[Folders vs Learning Modules [YouTube]](https://www.youtube.com/watch?v=aFUico3YEBc)

 ## Create a Learning Module or Folder

+!!!
+Tip

+    Module site templates have pre-built containers for your site materials, so you're unlikely to need to create containers yourself.

 Where the same applies for both Learning Modules and Folders, we'll use "container" for simplicity.

-Containers can be created within the Course Content area (your template will have pre-built containers for your content).
+Containers can be created within the Course Content area.
 Folders can also be created inside another container for supporting multi-level structures.
 A Folder within a Folder navigates like a Folder, but a Folder within a Learning Module navigates like a Learning Module.
 Learning Modules cannot be directly created inside another container.

 1. Hover where the container should appear.
 Click the **plus icon** then **Create**.
 </br> ![Decorative](images/folder-learning-module-plus-create.png)